Sadly, tick paralysis is one of the most common but preventable causes of death in dogs and cats in Victoria, NSW and Queensland.

 Charlie’s Blend No 3 uses a combination of green tea and Australian almond oil mixed with lemon myrtle, fir needle and lavender to provide a rich scent and powerfully nourish your dog’s skin and coat.

 When you are grooming your pup, run your fingertips across the skin, checking for any small lumps.
 Run a fine-toothed tick and flea comb through your dog’s coat, making sure you go right to the skin, looking out for any ticks that get caught in the comb.
 Don’t forget to check between the toes, inside the ears, inside the legs and around your pooch’s collar too.

 Speak to your vet about a tick preventative that is right for your dog.

 An early sign of tick paralysis is a softening in your dog’s bark due to a weakening of the throat muscles.
 After this they may develop any of the following:

 What do I do if I find a tick on my dog?

-After the tick has been removed, your dog must be seen by a vet, even if your best friend is behaving perfectly normally, it may become paralysed hours or even days after the bite due to residual toxin in the bloodstream.
-Wounds from tick bites can develop a secondary bacterial infection that if left uncleaned or treated, can become nasty.
+After the tick has been removed, your dog must be seen by a vet.
+Even if your best friend is behaving perfectly normally, it may become paralysed hours or even days after the bite due to residual toxin in the bloodstream.
+Wounds from tick bites can develop a secondary bacterial infection that, if left uncleaned or untreated, can become nasty.